cream-of-wheat/WebbFinder/README.md

   ```bash
   python main.py
   ```
-   (Note: On the first launch, the app will build a local `data.json` cache of the image library, which may take a few moments.
-Subsequent launches will be much faster.
-If you wish to skip this, download the data.json file in the repository.
-Or enjoy the simple animation :D)
+  (Note: The repository includes a pre-built data.json cache, so the app will launch instantly.
+If you ever delete data.json, the app will automatically fetch the newest images from the API and rebuild the cache.
+Enjoy the animation if you do :D)

 ## Usage
 * Navigation: Click the '<' and '>' buttons or use the left/right arrow keys to cycle through the images